mufarhan/Divide-and-Conquer_Count_Labelling/README.md

 `Sample Datasets/` folder provides a sample graph and a sample file containing query pairs

+# Datasets

+ Real road networks used in this paper can be found at http://www.diag.uniroma1.it/~challenge9/download.shtml

 # References

 * Muhammad Farhan, Henning Koehler, and Qing Wang, **[Divide-and-Conquer: Scalable Shortest Path Counting on Large Road Networks](https://dl.acm.org/doi/pdf/10.1145/3725400)**.
 SIGMOD 2025.